 Relaxing the specification to allow for quasi-hyperbolic discounting obtains an estimate for the excess short-run discount factor of 0.846, which is significantly less than one.
 The fall in the short-run discount factor is partly off-set by a coincident rise in the estimate obtained for the long-run discount factor from 0.969 to 0.976.
-Hence the regression results provide empirical support to the proposition that the discount rate associated with the first prospective year - at 21 percent - exceeds the long-run
+Hence the regression results provide empirical support for the proposition that the discount rate associated with the first prospective year - at 21 per cent - exceeds the long-run discount rate - at 2.5 per cent per annum.
+Comparing the target moments that are reported in the bottom half of the panel reveals that allowing for quasi-hyperbolic discounting improves the match obtained between the model and sample moments over pension participation and labour supply; the match to moments for consumption, by contrast, deteriorate very slightly.
+These results are consistent with the set of hypotheses upon which the empirical study is based; that an allowance for sophisticated myopia might help to better explain observed behaviour over margins that have the potential to serve as commitment mechanisms, non-durable consumption obviously not being one of these.